BigChatto/online-quiz/README.md

 ## “Start,” “Exit,” and “Continue Quiz” Button

-- **Start Quiz:** Initiates the quiz, presenting the first question.
+- **Start Quiz:** Initiates the quiz, presenting the first question. file:///workspaces/online-quiz/images/Start-quiz-screen.png
 - **Exit Quiz:** Allows users to exit the quiz and return to the home page.
+*Confirmation Prompt

+When you click the "Exit Quiz" button, a confirmation prompt will appear.
+It will ask, "Are you sure you want to quit?"
+You can choose to either click "Cancel" to stay in the quiz or "OK" to exit and return to the home screen. file:///workspaces/online-quiz/images/Exit-quiz-button.png

 - **Continue Quiz:** Enables users to resume the quiz after exiting or viewing the pop-up guide. file:///workspaces/online-quiz/images/Exit%20%26%20Continue-Button.png